jpmorganchase/modular/docs/concepts/microfrontends.md

-Since dynamically importing ES Modules leverages a [widely supported standard](https://caniuse.com/es6-module-dynamic-import), where the browser does the heavy lifting of fetching, de-duplicating and making dependencies available, ES Modules are Modular's choice building blocks to implement a micro frontend architecture.
+Since dynamically importing ES Modules leverages a [widely supported standard](https://caniuse.com/es6-module-dynamic-import), where the browser does the heavy lifting of fetching, de-duplicating and making dependencies available, ES Modules are Modular's preferred building blocks to implement a micro frontend architecture.

 ## How to load micro frontends

-ESM Views, when built, generate a single JavaScript entrypoint and a single CSS entrypoint that can be imported at runtime by any application (or other ESM View) using dynamic import (or any viable technique in case of styles).
+Building an ESM View generates a single JavaScript entrypoint and a single CSS entrypoint that can be imported at runtime by any application (or other ESM View) using dynamic import (or any viable technique in case of styles).
 ESM Views will generate a package manifest (`package.json` file) that contains: